Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Many of this lobe's deposits are over 160 metres deep.

-### Deglaciation
-Glacial Lake Agassiz was formed by glaciers which blocked the natural drainage of the area and as a result a lake developed to the south of the ice.
-The river that drained Lake Agassiz was known as Glacier River Warren.
-This left behind fertile silt deposits in what is now the Red River Valley.
-The water is then thought to have overflowed at Brown's Valley and cut the present Minnesota River Valley, described as a **glof**, a glacial lake outburst flood.
-This discharge was staggering and also helped form the adjacent Mississippi River.

 ### Post-glacial modification
 The present landscape of Minnesota resulted largely from glacial activity in the Quaternary Period, or the most recent 2 million years.
 The Laurentide Ice Sheet grew and retreated several times over this period.